barchart/alerting-service-public/docs/content/product_overview.md

 	* Receive notifications via SMS messages
 	* Receive notifications to your web service, via HTTP POST
 	* Receive push notifications to your mobile applications (coming soon)
-* You _define_ an alert, with at least one condition, for example:
+* You _define_ an alert, with at least one condition.
+For example:
 	* Apple common stock trades over $500.00 per share
 	* Apple common stock achieves a new 30 high
 	* A news article, mentioning Apple common stock, was just published